ben-n93/pyspaceweather/docs/source/index.rst

 pyspaceweather
 ==============

-`pyspaceweather` is a Python wrapper for the Australian Bureau of Metererology's `Space Weather API <https://sws-data.sws.bom.gov.au/>`_.
+`pyspaceweather` is a Python wrapper for the Australian Bureau of Meteorology's `Space Weather API <https://sws-data.sws.bom.gov.au/>`_.

 The API provides access to near real-time data from the BOM's Australian Space Weather Forecasting Centre.